RobinTail/express-zod-api/README.md

 ## Generating a Frontend Client

-You can generate a Typescript file containing types and its client.
+You can generate a Typescript file containing the IO types of your API and a client for it.

 ```typescript
 // example client-generator.ts